FAQ

 Can you guarantee the results?

 No. Medicine is an inherently unpredictable and inexact endeavor.
 You may not get well fast enough, not improve at all, or (in some exceedingly rare instances) get worse.
-With that in mind, there exists a no-refund policy.
-What I can guarantee is that I will take your symptoms seriously and adjust the treatment according to your needs.
+What I do guarantee is that I will take your symptoms seriously and practice intentional healing.

 Would I have to subscribe and pay a monthly fee to receive acupuncture?

 No. I don’t believe in trapping people into using my services.
-Patients return to me because they find what I do beneficial.
-You are 100% in charge of your treatment plan and free to change or terminate it at any time.
+Patients return to me because they feel better.
+You are 100% in charge of your health and should be free to choose how and when to see your health care provider.